-Description of studies
+Description of Studies

-The sponsor-submitted indirect treatment comparison (ITC) consisted of 2 parts: (i) an indirect comparison of individual patient data from the VISION trial to pooled real-world data (RWD) using propensity scoring, and (ii) an indirect comparison of individual patient data from the VISION trial to retrospective observational studies using an unanchored matching adjusted indirect comparison (MAIC).15 In the indirect comparison using propensity scoring, tepotinib data from the VISION trial were compared to chemotherapy (without immunotherapy) and immunotherapy as monotherapy using a dataset derived from 4 real-world evidence (RWE) cohort studies and a database.
-For the indirect comparison using an unanchored MAIC, the VISION trial was compared to 3 retrospective observational studies including patients that were treated with chemotherapy or immunotherapy.
-The relative efficacy of tepotinib to immunotherapy in Combination with chemotherapy in NSCLC patients harbouring METex14 skipping alterations was not assessed.
+The sponsor-submitted ITC consisted of 2 parts: an indirect comparison of individual patient data from the VISION trial to pooled real-world data (RWD) using propensity scoring, and an indirect comparison of individual patient data from the VISION trial to retrospective observational studies using an unanchored MAIC.15 In the indirect comparison using propensity scoring, tepotinib data from the VISION trial were compared to chemotherapy (without immunotherapy) and immunotherapy as monotherapy using a dataset derived from 4 real-world evidence cohort studies and a database.
+For the indirect comparison using an unanchored MAIC, the VISION trial was compared to 3 retrospective observational studies including patients who were treated with chemotherapy or immunotherapy.
+The relative efficacy of tepotinib to immunotherapy in combination with chemotherapy in patients with NSCLC harbouring METex14 skipping alterations was not assessed.
+Efficacy was assessed in terms of PFS and OS.
+Safety outcomes were not assessed.